On Track to Bath: BTEC route for students at FE colleges

 - Module 1: Mathematics tutoring in college

-Students attend eight interactive and engaging sessions delivered by a visiting tutor at their college.
+Students attend fourteen interactive and engaging sessions delivered by a visiting tutor at their college.
 The mathematics will be relevant to BTEC and will be presented in the context of their specific BTEC programme.
-Each session will last up to ninety minutes.
-There will be four tutorials given between March and June and four tutorials between September and December.
+Each session will last sixty minutes.
+There will be six tutorials given between May and June and eight tutorials between September and December.

 - Module 2: Mathematics residential summer school at the University of Bath campus